Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Empirical Study

 \subsection{Incomplete Knowledge Base}

-In this situation, we are going to discuss the case when we do not have enough knowledge.
-As mentioned before, in this setting, we only focus on task1:\textbf{Addition Equations}.
+When the knowledge base is incomplete, implication bias can be a significant issue for NeSy systems.
+This is because the model may not have access to all the relevant knowledge for making accurate reasoning and may instead rely more on vacuous truth.
+As a result, the model may perform poorly.

-The completeness of knowledge bases ranges from 100\% to 40\%.
-That is to say, the number of rules in knowledge bases changes from 100 to 40.
-The size of the labelled dataset in this task is 100 (MNIST and FashionMNIST) and 2000 (CIFAR10).
-Notice there are 50,000 data in the training set and 10,000 in the testing set, which means we only use 1/500 and 2/50 labelled data to train the model, respectively.
+The completeness of knowledge bases ranges from 100\% to 40\%, i.e., the number of rules in knowledge bases varies from 100 to 40.
+The size of the labeled dataset used in this task is 100 for MNIST and FashionMNIST and 2000 for CIFAR-10.
+In Figure \ref{fig:add_kbs}, it is illustrated that as the degree of completeness decreases, the model's performance tends to decline as well.

-The results are presented in Fig.\ref{fig:add_kbs}.
-Details of this experiment's results (raw data) can be seen in Appendix.
-As we can see in the picture, when knowledge bases' incompleteness increases, the model's performance tends to decrease.
-However, \textbf{RILL keeps more stable and well-performed}.

-\paragraph*{Remark} Notice that the difference between biased logic loss (Fuzzy) and RILL (Hinge) is only a truncation at the sensitive region controlled by hyper-parameter $\epsilon$, that is to say, this sensitive region exists, and it is where the bias comes from.
-The performance can be significantly improved even if just applying a truncation on a $\epsilon$ region of a biased logic loss function.
+\bmhead{Analysis} The RILL approach is more stable and performs better than other methods, particularly when the knowledge base is incomplete.
+This is because RILL assigns less importance to weak samples, which helps reduce the impact of implication bias.
+Thus, RILL is a useful approach for dealing with incomplete knowledge bases and mitigating the effects of implication bias.